nest/nest-simulator/extras/userdoc/md/documentation/an-introduction-to-sli.md

     gewaltig@jasmin-vm:~$ nest
                 -- N E S T 2 beta --

-      Copyright 1995-2009 The NEST Initiative
+      Copyright (C) 2004 The NEST Initiative
        Version 1.9-svn Feb  6 2010 00:33:50

     This program is provided AS IS and comes with